MTS Logo

 Latest Updates

-• Gasoline production increased to 9.8M bpd, and distillate production rose +210k bpd to 5.2M bpd, indicating steady refining activity.
+• Gasoline production increased to 9.6M bpd, while distillate fuel production declined -268k bpd WoW to 4.8M bpd, showing divergent trends across refined products.